cristicmf/dao/README.md

 **I can't test the contracts**

-This is normally because sol-unit can't be installed.
-The reason for this could be missing dependencies. sol-unit uses javascript ethereum, which depends on C libraries, which you may not be able to build.
+This is normally because the contract build folders has been tampered with, or because sol-unit can't be installed.
+The reason for sol-unit failure could be missing dependencies. sol-unit uses javascript ethereum, which depends on C libraries, which you may not be able to build.

-This library is only officially supported on 64 bit Ubuntu 14.04+, although it should work on recent OSX versions.
-I will look into building on Windows when I have time.
+**I can't build html documentation**

+This could be because the contract build folders has been tampered with.

 ## Business